Truck Accidents with Multiple Defendants

 Posted in Truck Accidents on March 13, 2018

 Victims of accidents involving 18-wheelers or commercial motor vehicles can obtain compensation for their injuries by filing a personal injury suit.
 However, liability concerns surrounding commercial vehicles are very complex.
 While many victims assume that the truck driver is the negligent party, there are often multiple defendants in these cases.
-Truck accidents involve both state and federal laws involving not only the driver, but also his or her employer, the manufacturers of the vehicle, and even the crews who load cargo into the truck itself.
+Truck accidents in Nashville involve both state and federal laws involving not only the driver, but also his or her employer, the manufacturers of the vehicle, and even the crews who load cargo into the truck itself.
 The following parties may be responsible for damages in your trucking accident:

 The Trucking Company